rayanachour/receipt-processor-challenge-rayan/ReadMe.txt

     {
       "points": 20
     }

 Testing with Postman

-    Process a Receipt:
+    1.Process a Receipt:
     Method: POST
         *URL: http://localhost:8080/receipts/process
         *Body: JSON (use the example provided above).

-        *Get Points:
+    2.Get Points:
     Method: GET
         *URL: http://localhost:8080/receipts/{id}/points
         *Replace {id} with the receipt ID received from the Process Receipt endpoint.

 Example Usage

     Submit a Receipt:
         *Send a POST request to /receipts/process with the receipt JSON data to get a unique receipt ID.
     Retrieve Points:
         *Use the ID from the previous response to send a GET request to /receipts/{id}/points to retrieve the associated points.

 Notes

 Data Persistence: This application uses in-memory storage, so all data is lost when the server is restarted.
 This setup is ideal for testing and development purposes but may need persistent storage for production environments.